The CORSAIR transmitter was designed by

 It is a 10 watt AM short wave transmitter that does not need a modulation transformer,

-The "Pierce" oscillator uses a common symmetrical FeT, the 2N3819.
+The "Pierce" oscillator uses a common FeT, the BF245.

 The driver stage is a BFY 51 and is series modulated by a LM386 Audio IC.